What Treats Can I Give My 8 Week Old Puppy? [Pet Food Explained]

 Dogswell Training Treats

-Dogswell Training Treats come in a variety of flavors and sizes.
+Dogswell Training Treats come in a variety of treats of flavors and sizes.
 Choose a treat that is small enough for your dog to eat quickly and that they find particularly tasty.
-These are all-natural training treats and are made in North America.
-They come in a pack of 36 and can easily be used for dog training.
-These treats are made with chicken and sweet potato, so they taste great while being healthy if your dog needs to be on a special diet.
-The treats are small but chewy, making them perfect for training your pup.
+We make these all-natural training treats in North America.
+They come in a pack of 36 and can easily be handy for dog training.

 Barking Dog Treats